teodoran/stck/Stck/stdlib.md

 --------
 Booleans uses the classic lambda calculus encoding

-TRUE = λa . λb . a
+True = λa . λb . a
-FALSE = λa . λb . b
+False = λa . λb . b

 true -> ```[[.]] true #```
 false -> ```[[swap .]] false #```